levy/loti/README.md

 In OMNeT++, statistics can be collected in three forms: scalar, histogram and vector data.

 Each daemon collects several statistics during the simulation:
+ - Size of local event database
  - Size of local clock event database
- - Number of started event chain discoveries (
+ - Number of started/aborted/completed event chain discoveries
- - Number of failed event chain discoveries
+ - Number of started/aborted/completed event bounds discoveries
- - Number of completed event chain discoveries
+ - Number of started/aborted/completed event order discoveries

 Additionally, for completed event chain discoveries each daemon collects the following:
  - Total simulation time to complete the discovery.
 This includes all packet exchanges and processing.